Steve Dettelbach: Political activities and campaigns

 Dettelbach was a volunteer on U.S. Representative Ted Strickland's 2006 campaign for Ohio governor, offering policy advice, and participating in fundraising and grassroots activities.

 Dettelbach volunteered for Barack Obama's 2008 presidential campaign, providing legal assistance and advice.
 He also served as an advisor on Obama's transition team.

 Dettelbach was a candidate for Ohio attorney general in the 2018 elections.
 On January 16, 2017, The Plain Dealer reported that Dettelbach had started raising money for his likely campaign.
 He announced his run for the office on May 30, 2017.
-Dettelbach was defeated Republican state Auditor Dave Yost in the November 2018 general election.
+Dettelbach was defeated by Republican state Auditor Dave Yost in the November 2018 general election.

 United States Attorney (2009–2016)

 On July 10, 2009, President Barack Obama nominated Dettelbach to be U.S. attorney for the Northern District of Ohio.
 Dettelbach was a classmate of Obama's at Harvard and worked with him as a summer associate at a Chicago law firm.
 Dettelbach was unanimously confirmed by the Senate on September 15, 2009.
 He had been recommended by U.S. Senator Sherrod Brown after the senator appointed a search committee to make a recommendation to him.
 Attorney General Eric Holder appointed Dettelbach to the Attorney General's Advisory Committee and he chairs the group's Civil Rights subcommittee.

 Dettelbach has made civil rights enforcement, both criminal and civil, a priority in his time as United States Attorney.
 His office prosecuted the largest case, in terms of the number of defendants, under the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
 In that case, Samuel Mullet was sentenced to more than 12 years in prison and 15 other defendants were sentenced to prison for their roles in a series of religiously motivated attacks on practitioners of the Amish faith.

 His office also secured a guilty plea to hate-crimes charges from an Indiana man who drove to northwest Ohio and set fire to the Islamic Center of Greater Toledo.
 The plea agreement included a binding recommendation for a 20-year prison sentence.
 That came more than a year after a white supremacist was sentenced to prison for setting fire to the only predominantly African American church in Conneaut, Ohio, an event Dettelbach used as the basis for the formation of United Against Hate, an interfaith group committed to religious tolerance.

 The office has also pursued civil remedies to civil rights issues, including successfully suing for the use of a bilingual ballot in Cuyahoga County under the Voting Rights Act of 1965 and entering a consent decree to reform the Cleveland Division of Police.
 These reforms call for more training, oversight and civilian input with the police department.

 On January 20, 2016, Dettelbach announced that he would resign on February 5 and return to BakerHostetler to practice law.